TheOdinProject/curriculum/foundations/introduction/how_this_course_will_work.md

 As you move forward in the curriculum each portion is built on everything that came before it, so skipping things will create pockets of non-understanding in your knowledge that start to affect your ability to solve problems and understanding the task at hand.

 Additional resources are the only thing that are considered optional.
-These are here incase you feel like you need or want to dive deeper into a top to get a better understanding.
+These are here incase you feel like you need or want to dive deeper into a topic to get a better understanding.

 **DO NOT SKIP ANYTHING!**